-In addition to the ISA standards listed above, in 2019 the Open Process Automation Forum, O-PAF, a standards organization managed by The Open Group, released version 1.0 of the Open Process Automation Standard (O-PAS).
-This standard incorporates the real-time and virtual computing capabilities required for process automation.
+In 2019, the Open Process Automation Forum, O-PAF, a standards organization managed by The Open Group, released version 1.0 of the Open Process Automation Standard (O-PAS).